 The CCE continued its pursuit of excellence in 2015 by bringing in high performance curlers and coaches to instruct at the camps.
 Since then, high profile guest instructors such as Jennifer Jones, Kaitlyn Lawes, Jill Officer, Earle Morris, Emma Miskew, Brett Gallant, and Cheryl Bernard have all been part of the summer skill development program.

-Repeat camp participants were becoming the norm so the CCE strove to provide even more specialized training.
+Repeat camp participants were becoming the norm so the CCE strove to provide even better product.
 To expand its horizons and give its participants the best in curling, the CCE worked with Curling Canada to bring Jim Waite, Bill Tschirhart and Adam Kingsbury to the camps.
 Will Hamilton (SmartBroom) was also part of this product delivery.

-In 2017, the CCE conducted five summer curling camps including one Little Rock (U12) camp (weekend), one Canada Games camp (week long), one Development camp (week long), one Advanced camp (week long), one Elite camp (week long) and the Whitecap curling camp (week long).
+In 2017, the CCE conducted six summer curling camps including one Little Rock (U12) camp (weekend), one Canada Games camp (week long), one Development camp (week long), one Advanced camp (week long), one Elite camp (week long) and the Whitecap curling camp (week long).